 California Bans the Plastic Bag!

-Locally, Channelkeeper has been lobbying local municipalities to enact ordinances to ban single-use plastic bags since 2008.
+Locally, Channelkeeper has advocated for local municipalities to enact ordinances to ban single-use plastic bags since 2008.
 In 2012, the City of Carpinteria was the first to adopt a bag ban ordinance in Santa Barbara County, and Ojai was the first (and only) in Ventura County.
-Thanks to efforts by Beach Erosion Authority for Clean Oceans and Nourishment (BEACON), a joint powers agency, a region-wide Environmental Impact Report (EIR) was completed in 2012 to analyze the environmental impacts of plastic bag bans (and to fend off lawsuits by the plastic bag industry). and shortly thereafter the City of Santa Barbara adopted its bag ban, which went into effect in May 2014.
+Thanks to efforts by Beach Erosion Authority for Clean Oceans and Nourishment (BEACON), a joint powers agency, a region-wide Environmental Impact Report (EIR) was completed in 2012 to analyze the environmental impacts of plastic bag bans (and to fend off lawsuits by the plastic bag industry).
+Shortly thereafter the City of Santa Barbara adopted its bag ban, which went into effect in May 2014.
 Santa Barbara County adopted a bag ban ordinance in July 2015.
 All together, these local bag bans have eliminated the use of more than 100 million plastic bags annually!